Updated on 13th December, 2022 by Martin Astley

 Most tenancy agreements include clauses requiring the tenant to keep the property in a good state of repair or preventing the tenant from using the property for certain purposes.
 If the tenant has breached these terms, you may be able to serve a notice to quit on the tenant, requiring that they leave the property.

 You can retain the tenant’s deposit to compensate you for the cost of repairs if the damage was the tenant’s fault.
 However, the deposit may not always be sufficient to cover the cost of repairs.
 If this is the case, you will have to file a claim in court for compensation.

-If the damages are less than £3000, or you are happy to write off any amounts owed beyond £3000, you can use the Small Claims Court.
+If the damages are less than £3000 or you are happy to write off any amounts owed beyond £3000, you can use the Small Claims Court.
 In the Small Claims Court you won’t need a solicitor.
-If you wish to claim for an amount greater than £3000 seek advice from a solicitor to find out what other legal options you have.
+If you wish to claim an amount greater than £3000, seek advice from a solicitor to find out what other legal options you have.

-Remember, if your tenant is on benefits or a low income they may only be able to pay compensation back in small amounts rather than in a lump sum.
+Remember, if your tenant is on benefits or has a low income, they may only be able to pay compensation back in small amounts rather than in a lump sum.

-Contact the police if you believe that the tenant has carried out criminal damage on your property.
+Contact the police if you believe that the tenant has carried out criminal damage to your property.
 Failure to contact the police could affect your insurance claim.
-The police cannot help you to remove the tenant from the property.
-Only an Enforcement of Judgements official can forcibly remove a tenant from the property and this can only be done after securing a court order.
+The police cannot help you remove the tenant from the property.
+Only an Enforcement of Judgments official can forcibly remove a tenant from the property, and this can only be done after securing a court order.

 How to prevent tenants damaging your property in the future

 You can never guarantee that a tenant will not damage your property, as accidents do happen.
 However, by putting the correct clauses into place in your tenancy agreement (see above), a tenant will think twice and be more careful and considerate of your property.